xxu30-appdev/photogram-golden-7/README.md

 ## Setup

- 1. Ensure that you've forked this repo to your own GitHub account.
- 1. Set up [a Cloud9 workspace as usual](https://guides.firstdraft.com/getting-started-with-cloud-9.html) based on this repo.
+ 1. Download (`git clone ...`) the project to your workspace.
  1. `bin/setup`
- 1. Run Project
+ 1. `bin/server`
+ 1. Preview running application
- 1. Navigate to the live app in Chrome.
+ 1. Navigate to the homepage — note that this is a brand new, blank Rails app.
- 1. At some point later when you're asked to run `bin/whitelist ...`, do so.
-Then, add this line to the bottom of the file that appears in the root of the folder called `whitelist.yml`, if you don't already see it:

-    ```
-    - 10.240.0.0/16
-    ```
+ 1. At some point later you will run into an error message and it will ask you to run `bin/whitelist ...` at a Terminal prompt.
+Open a new Terminal prompt, `cd` back in to `photogram-golden-seven`, and copy-paste the command.
+This will give you much more helpful error messages.

 ## Generate the database table